Surihix/Fixing-enhancing-Final-Fantasy-XIII/docs/important_fixes.md

 ## Closing Notes
 Applying all of these important fixes should ensure that you have an optimal and decent playable experience.

-You can follow the Enahncements section next to slightly increase the visuals or you can just close this guide and have fun playing the game, if you are extremely bored and tired.
+You can follow the [Enahncements](https://github.com/Surihix/Fixing-enhancing-Final-Fantasy-XIII/blob/main/docs/enhancements.md) section next to slightly increase the visuals or you can close this guide and have fun playing the game.

-But if you want to mod the game and enhance it even more, then stick around as we still have a lot more stuff to do and have an even more awesome experience with this game.
+But if you want to enhace the game and mod it, then stick around as we still have a bit more stuff to do that would allow us to have an even more awesome experience with this game.